Hoodoo (spirituality): Antebellum era

 During the era of slavery, occultist Paschal Beverly Randolph began studying the occult and traveled and learned spiritual practices in Africa and Europe.
 Randolph was a mixed-race free Black man who wrote several books on the occult.
 In addition, Randolph was an abolitionist who spoke out against slavery in the South.
-After the American Civil War, Randolph educated freedmen in schools for formerly enslaved people called Freedmen's Bureau Schools in New Orleans, Louisiana, where he studied Louisiana Voodoo and Hoodoo in African American communities, documenting his findings in his book, Seership, The Magnetic Mirror.
+After the American Civil War, Randolph educated freedmen in schools for formerly enslaved people called Freedmen's Bureau Schools in New Orleans, Louisiana, where he studied Louisiana Voodoo and Hoodoo in African American communities, documenting his findings in his book Seership, The Magnetic Mirror.
 In 1874, Randolph organized a spiritual organization called Brotherhood of Eulis in Tennessee.
 Through his travels, Randolph documented the continued African traditions in Hoodoo practiced by African Americans in the South.
-Randolph documented two African American men of Kongo origin who used Kongo conjure practices against each other.
+For example, he recorded two African American men of Kongo origin who used Kongo conjure practices against each other.
 The two conjure men came from a slave ship that docked in Mobile Bay in 1860 or 1861.